sitinc/dialogflowcx-webhook-tsdocker-template/README.md

 # Before Getting Started

 Before we get started, you'll need the following setup.
+When I say we'll generate this architecture in 10 minutes, it assums the pre-requisites are already available.
+For someone who works with these tools on a daily basis, you may already be setup here, minus fetching the GitHub Cloud Build App Id.

  - [Create a Google Cloud Platform account](https://console.cloud.google.com/getting-started?pli=1), with billing enabled.
 The resources created by this project should not contribute anything meaningful in terms of costs if used by a single developer for testing purposes.
  - [Create a user account on GitHub](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github), free tier is fine.